DGSecures/DGSecures/README.md

 ## 🔹Security Projects

 - **[Azure Honeypot Deployment & Attack Visualization](https://github.com/DGSecures/Cloud-HoneyPot/)** – This lab demonstrates the creation of a simplified SOC using Azure services, including an Azure-deployed honeypot, to capture and analyze attack origins.

+## 🔹System Administration Projects

 ---